Vegas Hotel Guide

 - •Omnia Nightclub is on-site — five levels including the Heart of Omnia speakeasy lounge (intimate, perfect for groups that want a club without the crush)

-- •Garden of the Gods pool complex has 7 pools, including Venus Pool (European-style, 21+ only, topless optional) and the Temple Pool with private cabanas
+- •Garden of the Gods pool complex has 7 pools, including Venus Pool (adults-only, 21+) and the Temple Pool with private cabanas

 - •Qua Baths & Spa has a Roman Bath experience with 3 temperature pools, an Arctic Ice Room, and a Laconium (heated stone lounge) — book the "Goddess Package" for bachelorette groups

-- •Walking distance to Drais at The Cromwell (3 min walk through the Forum Shops connector) and Marquee at Cosmo (5 min)
+- •Walking distance to Drais at The Vanderpump Hotel (3 min walk through the Forum Shops connector) and Marquee at Cosmo (5 min)

 - •The Forum Shops next door have 160 stores — perfect for a group shopping afternoon before dinner